 -Ryan Sutter, Race Director, Nebraska Marathon

-The Nebraska Marathon credits the success of the inaugural race to the Omaha Police Department, local businesses and sponsors, and countless volunteers for making this scenic race one the runners and our state won’t soon forget.
+The Nebraska Marathon credits the success of the race to the Omaha Police Department, local businesses and sponsors, and countless volunteers for making this scenic race unforgettable for runners.

 Interested in becoming a volunteer for the 2017 race?
 Volunteers contribute in a number of ways prior to, during and after the race.
 Contact the race organizers at firstname.lastname@example.org.